What Really Happens When You Stop Paying Your Credit Cards

 What Happens When You Stop Paying Credit Cards?

 Missing a payment on your credit card may seem harmless, but it can have consequences.
 The longer you avoid paying your credit cards, the more damage you’ll do to your credit score.
 Failing to pay will also rack up late fees, lead to higher interest rates, and you’re likely to start receiving collection calls.
-If you’re finding it challenging to get your credit card debt under control, it is important to call your card issuer at the earliest to work out a solution.
+If you’re finding it challenging to get your credit card debt under control, it’s important to call your card issuer as soon as possible to work out a solution.

 Late Fees and Penalties